A Self-Evolving Agentic Framework for Metasurface Inverse Design: Training Dynamics

 \section{Training Dynamics}

-Table~\ref{tab:agentic-training-dynamics} reports the train and validation metrics of the candidate skill sets considered during skill evolution.
+Table~\ref{tab:agentic-training-dynamics} reports the training and validation metrics of the candidate skill files considered during skill evolution.
 The starter-skill baseline and post-train rows are test-set evaluations before and after evolution.
-The intermediate rows summarize the train and validation outcomes observed in each round.
-Validation metrics provide the selection signal, while training metrics reflect adaptation on the sampled rollout batch.
+The intermediate rows summarize the training and validation outcomes at each iteration.
+Validation metrics provide the selection signal, while training metrics reflect adaptation on the sampled batch of training tasks.

 The table is not a strict adjacent-iteration lineage.
-As described in the main text, each new round starts from the best previously selected skill set according to validation performance.
-The trajectory therefore shows successive rounds under best-prior carry-forward.
+As described in the main text, each iteration starts from the best previously selected skill file according to validation performance.
+The trajectory therefore shows successive iterations, each starting from the best skill file selected so far.
 The post-train row is evaluated on the fixed held-out test split rather than on the validation split used for selection, which makes it directly comparable to the starter-skill baseline row.

 The table mirrors the main results.
-Under IID, validation SG reaches 100\% early and training CPF rises substantially, which is consistent with rapid improvement within seen template families.
-Under OOD, validation behavior is less stable across rounds and the final test SG stays close to an already strong baseline.
-This is why the main text treats OOD effects as weaker and reads them mainly through continuous metrics rather than binary success alone.
+Under \SameType, validation SG reaches 100\% early and training CPF rises substantially, consistent with rapid improvement within seen template families.
+Under \NewTypeA, the starter is already near ceiling on the test families, so validation success peaks at iteration 1 and the selected skill leaves test performance essentially unchanged, with a net regression of one task.
+Under \NewTypeB, validation SG stays low at iteration~1 (13\%) and then reaches 100\% at iteration~2, which is the selected iteration; correspondingly, the post-train test SG rises to 90\% from the 20\% starter-skill baseline.